tclick/fluctmatch/README.md

 - Align trajectories to a reference to remove translation and rotation.
 - Create initial subdirectories for each window of fluctuation matching.
+- Split trajectories with a certain number of frames per trajectory.
 - Convert an all-atom molecular dynamics (MD) trajectory to a coarse-grain (CG) model.
 - Create the topology files to represent the elastic network model (ENM).
 - Run fluctuation matching for each window.